 - Studs in several categories onto which a nut can be fastened

 - Threaded and unthreaded standoffs to provide spacing between connected parts

 In your designs, standard in-stock hardware parts are definitely the way to go.
-Protolabs keeps in stock most of the hardware you are likely to need.
+We stock most of the hardware you are likely to need.
 By designing around in-stock parts, you can shorten your lead time.